John A. Dramesi: Post war

-After the Vietnam War, Dramesi attended the Industrial College for the Armed Forces and then went back into Air Force active duty, piloting F-111 Aardvark fighter-bombers.
+After the Vietnam War, Dramesi attended the Industrial College of the Armed Forces and then went back into Air Force active duty, piloting F-111 Aardvark fighter-bombers.

 Dramesi later served as the director of combat operations with Headquarters U.S. Air Forces in Europe, then the chief of the Tactical Forces Division on the staff of Headquarters U.S. Air Force at the Pentagon, and later commanded the 509th Bomb Wing at Pease AFB, New Hampshire.
 He retired as a colonel in 1982, as one of the most highly decorated officers in the United States Air Force.

 Later life

 In 1982, Dramesi ran as a Republican for the Congressional seat held by James Florio, and switched parties in 1990 to run in the Democratic primary to fill Florio's then-vacant seat following his election as Governor of New Jersey.

 Dramesi died on September 17, 2017, at Pittsburgh, Pennsylvania.
 On the morning of 20 September 2018, Dramesi was buried at Arlington National Cemetery with full military honors.